6 Ways to Eliminate Complexity Out of Business Process Management

 Companies no longer buy business process management solutions as packaged software.
 Thanks to the boost in cloud computing, a majority of businesses get their software needs fulfilled from cloud vendors who offer solutions through a software as a service (SaaS) model.
 There are many benefits to buying a SaaS application, such as easy setup and deployment, round the clock access to data, flexibility in cost, data safety, etc.

 On-premise software comes with a perpetual licensing cost – buy and own it for a hefty cost even if only a handful of people will ever actually use it in the first year.
 Cloud-based BPM products that are priced with a user subscription are easier on the budget and allow you to try something on a small scale first.

 Many software vendors end up adding too many features into their products without realizing that most companies will not either understand or use them.
 They become a source of confusion and constant annoyance if users are going to spend a lot of time figuring them out.

-‘Feature creep’ is a real phenomenon, and lots of BPM software suffers from it.
-From an enterprise standpoint, look for software that offers the adequate amount of features to streamline your processes.
+‘Feature creep’ is a real phenomenon, and a lot of BPM software suffer from it.
+From an enterprise point of view, pick a software that offers the adequate amount of features to streamline your processes.
 Many vendors, especially in the cloud sector, make this possible by allowing companies to opt out of features they don’t need.

 Put Extra Value on Reliable Customer Support